 Drug information provided by: IBM Micromedex

 If you will be taking this medicine for a long time, it is very important that your doctor check your progress at regular visits.
 This is to make sure that the infection is cleared up completely, and to allow your doctor to check for any unwanted effects.
-Your doctor may check your blood, eyes, ears, and knee or ankle reflexes during or after using this medicine.
+Your doctor may check your blood, urine, eyes, ears, and knee or ankle reflexes during or after using this medicine.

 If your symptoms do not improve within a few days, or if they become worse, check with your doctor.

 Chloroquine may cause vision problems.
 It may also make you dizzy or lightheaded.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you. .
 If these reactions are especially bothersome, check with your doctor.

 Check with your doctor immediately if blurred vision, difficulty with reading, or any other change in vision occurs during or after treatment.
 Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).